 - Marinate for 1 hour at room temperature.

 We don’t like to wait, so marinating at room temperature speeds up the process.
-If you want, you can marinate overnight in the refrigerator.
+If you have the time, marinate overnight in the refrigerator.

 - Dehydrate for 6 hours at 165°F (74°C).

 Remove the strips of beef from the baggie, allowing any excess moisture to drip off.
 Arrange the strips in a single row on your dehydrator trays.

 Tip: Halfway through the 6 hours, check the strips and dab away any fat that rose to the surface of the strips with a paper towel.

 - Cool and store in an airtight container.

 Allow the beef to cool to room temperature, about 2 hours.
 Store in a mason jar or a freezer baggie.
 Add a food-safe desiccant packet to remove moisture.